Compositories and Gleaves: Compositories

-In this sense, composition in a compository does not lose any information: the original morphism can be recovered from the composite.
-We regard this as one of the main advantages of compositories over ordinary categories.
+In this sense, composition in a compository does not lose any information: the original morphisms can be recovered from their composite.
+We regard this as one of the main features of compositories not shared by other structures such as categories.

-\begin{proof} We prove the second equation only; the first equation is proven similarly.
-For $m=k$, we have $A=At_m=At_k=Bs_k$ by composability, so that the claim follows from~(\ref{comp}) as in For $m>k$, we have $(A\circ_k B)t_n=At_k\circ_k B$ by~\eqref{stcomp}.
-Since $At_k=Bs_k$ by composability, the claim follows again from~(\ref{comp}). \end{proof}